Jono-99/IPTPrelimAssessment2/Documentation/logbook.md

 #### Pamphlet
 - Majority of time spent on editing images to have a transparent background which caused the pamphlet progress to hinder.
 	- Laptop did not have storage and had difficulty in editing.
+#### Infographic
+- Redrawn sketch due to opinions by other people
+	- Time most spent on this and nothing for infographic happened.

 ### 18:30 - 20:00
 #### Website
 - Information on the website is mostly filled, imported images (problem with pushing the code forward to git).